saramic/daily_dojo/vi_on_cli/talk.md

   rote != higher level thinking

-  rote is corners stone of higher level thinking
+  rote is corner stone of higher level thinking

   free up your brain
     to make major leaps